 - Turn the dough out onto a lightly floured work surface.
 Dust the top of the dough with a bit more flour and bring together gently into a loose ball.
-Pat the dough into a 3/4-inch thick rectangle.
+Pat the dough into a 3/4-in-thick rectangle.

 - Using a sharp knife, cut the dough into thirds.
-Stack the pieces on top of one another and pat out into a 3/4-inch thick rectangle again, flouring the surface lightly as needed to prevent the dough from sticking.
+Stack the pieces on top of one another and pat out into a 3/4-in-thick rectangle again, flouring the surface lightly as needed to prevent the dough from sticking.

 - Cut the dough into thirds again.
-Stack the pieces on top of one another and pat into a rectangle with a final thickness of about 1/2-inch.
+Stack the pieces on top of one another and pat into a rectangle with a final thickness of about 1/2 in.

 - Dust the blade of a sharp knife with flour and cut the dough into twelve even squares.
 Transfer to the prepared baking sheet and bake for 12-15 minutes, until the biscuits are lightly golden on top and a deeper brown on the bottoms.
 The biscuits are best served warm out of the oven, though a few minutes in the oven will revive slightly older biscuits.